sarahmarshy/nsapi-porting-guide/README.md

 ![Class](/img/esp-class.png)

 There are three [pure virtual methods](https://en.wikipedia.org/wiki/Virtual_function#Abstract_classes_and_pure_virtual_functions) in the NetworkInterface class.
-* [`connect`](https://github.com/ARMmbed/mbed-os/blob/master/features/netsocket/NetworkInterface.h#L99) - to connect the interface to the network
+* [`connect()`](https://github.com/ARMmbed/mbed-os/blob/master/features/netsocket/NetworkInterface.h#L99) - to connect the interface to the network
-* [`disconnect`](https://github.com/ARMmbed/mbed-os/blob/master/features/netsocket/NetworkInterface.h#L105) - to disconnect the interface from the network
+* [`disconnect()`](https://github.com/ARMmbed/mbed-os/blob/master/features/netsocket/NetworkInterface.h#L105) - to disconnect the interface from the network
-* [`get_stack`](https://github.com/ARMmbed/mbed-os/blob/master/features/netsocket/NetworkInterface.h#L144) - to return the underlying NetworkStack object
+* [`get_stack()`](https://github.com/ARMmbed/mbed-os/blob/master/features/netsocket/NetworkInterface.h#L144) - to return the underlying NetworkStack object

 Each subclass has distinct pure virtual methods.
 Visit their class references (linked above) to determine those that must be implemented.

 ### NetworkStack class

 `NetworkStack` provides a common interface that is shared between hardware that can connect to a network over IP.
-By implementing the NetworkStack, a network stack can be used as a target for instantiating network sockets.
+By implementing the NetworkStack, a class can be used as a target for instantiating network sockets.

 NetworkStack requires that you implement the following functionalities:
 * [getting an IP address from the network](https://github.com/ARMmbed/mbed-os/blob/master/features/netsocket/NetworkStack.h#L45)